Final Fantasy: Graphics and technology

-Because of graphical limitations, the first games on the NES feature small sprite representations of the leading party members on the main world screen.
+Because of graphical limitations, the NES games feature small sprite representations of the leading party members on the main world screen.
 Battle screens use more detailed, full versions of characters in a side-view perspective.
-This practice was used until Final Fantasy VI, which uses detailed versions for both screens.
-The NES sprites are 26 pixels high and use a color palette of 4 colors.
-6 frames of animation are used to depict different character statuses like "healthy" and "fatigued".
-The SNES installments use updated graphics and effects, as well as higher quality audio than in previous games, but are otherwise similar to their predecessors in basic design.
-The SNES sprites are 2 pixels shorter, but have larger palettes and feature more animation frames: 11 colors and 40 frames respectively.
-The upgrade allowed designers to have characters be more detailed in appearance and express more emotions.
+This practice was used until Final Fantasy VI, which uses detailed sprites for both screens.
+The NES sprites are 26 pixels high and use a color palette of four colors.
+The games swap btween six frames of animation to depict character statuses like "healthy" and "fatigued".
+The SNES installments use updated graphics and effects, as well as higher quality audio than previous games, but are otherwise similar to their predecessors in basic design.
+The SNES sprites are 2 pixels shorter and have larger palettes and feature more animation frames: 11 colors and 40 frames, respectively.
+The upgrade allowed designers to portray characters with more detailed appearances and more emotions.
 The first game includes non-player characters (NPCs) the player could interact with, but they are mostly static in-game objects.
 Beginning with the second game, Square used predetermined pathways for NPCs to create more dynamic scenes that include comedy and drama.

 In 1995, Square showed an interactive SGI technical demonstration of Final Fantasy VI for the then next generation of consoles.
 The demonstration used Silicon Graphics's prototype Nintendo 64 workstations to create 3D graphics.
 Fans believed the demo was of a new Final Fantasy game for the Nintendo 64 console.
 1997 saw the release of Final Fantasy VII for the Sony PlayStation.
-The switch was due to a dispute with Nintendo over its use of faster but more expensive cartridges, as opposed to the slower and cheaper, but much higher capacity compact discs used on rival systems.
+The switch was due to a dispute with Nintendo over its use of expensive cartridge media with that access data quickly, as opposed to the compact discs, which are slower but less costly and have a higher storage capacity, used on rival systems.
 VII introduced 3D graphics with fully pre-rendered backgrounds.
 It was because of this switch to 3D that a CD-ROM format was chosen over a cartridge format.
 The switch also led to increased production costs and a greater subdivision of the creative staff for VII and subsequent 3D games in the series.